Located: Southern of Laos (Southern Provinces)

 Champasack Province is known for its relaxed pace of life, warm hospitality and rich cultural, historic and natural heritage.
 The province has been ruled by various kingdoms through the ages, and today there are many archaeological remains scattered throughout the province.
 To the south of Pakse, the provincial capital is the Wat Phou Temple Complex, a UNESCO World Heritage Site.
 Attractions also include the Ancient City, historic colonial buildings, and Done Daeng Island, known for its traditional livelihoods and forested trails.
 In the southern region of the province is Done Khong and the Four Thousand Islands, or Si Phan Done in Lao.
 On this stretch of the Mekong is the largest waterfall by volume in Southeast Asia, Khone Phapheng, as well as Li Phi waterfall noted for its cascading emerald green waters.
 The endangered freshwater Irrawaddy Dolphins inhabit the Mekong near the Lao-Cambodian border and can be observed from locally chartered boats.

 The Xe Pian National Protected Area covers 2,400 square kilometer in the province’s southeastern region and is rich in biodiversity of global significance.
 Xe Pian’s dry deciduous forest and wetlands are home to tigers, Asiatic Elephans, white-cheeked gibbons, green peafowl and the giant ibis.
 Established ecotourism opportunities include elephant riding, bird watching, trekking and village home-stays.
-In the northeastern region of the province, rising over 1,500m above sea level, are the rich volcanic soils and cool climate of the Bolaven Plateau.
+In the northeastern region of the province, rising over 1,500 meters above sea level, are the rich volcanic soils and cool climate of the Bolaven Plateau.
 This area produces some of the finest Arabica coffees in the world, which can be purchased directly from the local growers.
-The breathtaking Tad Fane Waterfall located on the edge of Dong Houa Sao National Protected Area cascades over 100 m off the plateau.
+The breathtaking Tad Fane Waterfall located on the edge of Dong Houa Sao National Protected Area cascades over 100 meters off the plateau.
 In Bachieng Chaleunsouk district the picturesque Pa Suam falls are easily reached by road from Pakse.